Ash1327/Portfolio-Generator/README.md

 # Live URL
 LINK : https://rococo-fairy-3bbb27.netlify.app/

-Note : After filling all the details in the form and submitting it , please wait for atleast 50-60 sec as it is deployed iin the free server so it may take some time.
+Note : After filling all the details in the form and submitting it , please wait for atleast 50-60 sec as it is deployed in the free server so it may take some time.

 ## 🚀 Features